 Keeping a close eye on your child’s feet and legs during development is crucial for preventing more significant problems in their future.
-At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM; Danny Gomez, DPM, FACFAS; and Edward Costa, DPM can help ensure your child’s feet and legs are developing correctly.
+At Complete Foot & Ankle in Ridgewood and Newark, New Jersey, podiatrists Jacob Reinkraut, DPM, FACFAS, Michelle Suh, ABPM; and Danny Gomez, DPM, FACFAS, can help ensure your child’s feet and legs are developing correctly.
 If you notice abnormalities in the way your child walks, call Complete Foot & Ankle or book an appointment online today.

 Pediatric Podiatry Q & A

 Foot problems are very common in young children due to the rapid growth and development during this phase of life combined with the complex structure of the foot.
 Because children are often unable to communicate specific problems, observing their movement for any abnormalities is crucial to detecting problems in their feet.

 Since children have hyperflexible feet and are much more experimental with their movements than adults, they have many opportunities for injury.
 Many childhood foot problems correct themselves, but it’s better to receive a proper diagnosis first.